 🇯🇵 日本語 | 🇺🇸 English

-A catalog of C compile errors and how to fix them.
-A complete guide to reading gcc error messages.
+A catalog of C compile errors and how to fix them — your complete guide to reading gcc error messages.

 Syntax Errors — The #1 Cause of Failed Compiles

-When gcc finds a syntax mistake it emits an error: message in the form filename:line: error: message.
+When gcc spots a syntax mistake, it prints an error: message in the form filename:line: error: message.

 error: expected ';' before '}' token

-Cause: Missing semicolon ; at the end of a statement.
+Cause: A missing semicolon ; at the end of a statement.
 Check the line just above the reported line.

 int x = 10 // ← no ; here